Sanjay8602/LLM-Resume-Analyser-using-Unify/README.md

 LLM RESUME ANALYSER is an application that allows you to improve your CV using many Language Model analysis and suggestions

+## Tech Stack
+Streamlit: Used for creating the web application interface that is intuitive and interactive.
+Unify AI: Provides the backend LLMs that power the interactions within the application.
+Unify's API is utilized to send prompts to the LLMs and receive their responses in real-time.
+Langchain: LangChain is a powerful framework designed for building applications that integrate with large language models (LLMs), enabling complex interactions and workflows by chaining together various components like prompts, LLMs, and data sources

 ## Introduction

 You find more model/provider information in the [Unify benchmark interface](https://unify.ai/hub).